-Prerequisite(s): NURS 652M or NURS 661M
+Prerequisite(s): NURS 652M and NURS 661M

-NURS 662P Infant, Child, and Adolescent Practicum
+NURS 662P Infant, Child, Adolescent Practicum

 This course is the clinical course paired with the didactic course Primary Care Infant, Child and Adolescent.
-It is designed to allow Nurse Practitioner students to apply concepts of Advanced Practice Nursing.
-Students must complete 120 clinical clock hours in an approved clinical setting while supervised by a nurse practitioner, physician, or physician's assistant (unless in a state that requires the preceptor to be either an MD or a NP).
+It is designed to allow Nurse Practitioner students to apply concepts of Advanced Practice Nursing, Students must complete 120 clinical clock hours in an approved clinical setting while supervised by a nurse practitioner, physician, or physician's assistant (unless in a state that requires the preceptor to be either an MD or a NP).
 The focus of this clinical experience is on the development of skills in caring for the population of infant through adolescent with health concerns.

-NURS 663M Psyc-Mental Health Practicum III
+Psych-Mntal Health Practicum III NURS 663M